siddu7g/multi_uav_Coordination/README.md

 Path Planning & Trajectories:

-Implements multiple trajectory planners:
+Implements multiple trajectory planners (MRTA):
-Circle trajectory – UAV follows a circular path around a defined center.
+Circle trajectory: UAV follows a circular path around a defined center.
-Rectangle trajectory – UAV scans an area in a rectangular pattern.
+Rectangle trajectory: UAV scans an area in a rectangular pattern.
-Sweep trajectory – UAV performs a sweeping lawnmower-style scan of an area.
+Sweep trajectory: UAV performs a sweeping lawnmower-style scan of an area.
-Targeted path – UAV flies directly to a given (x, y, z) coordinate.
+Targeted path: UAV flies directly to a given (x, y, z) coordinate.
 All paths are generated as PathSrvRequest messages and executed via ROS services.

 Multi-Agent Coordination: